mo10serek/CST_8916_Final_Project/README.md

 In the Input menu, select Add input and select IoT Hub.
 If you already made the IoT Hub in the same resource group, then it will detect it automatically.
 If not, create the IoT Hub service.
 Change the input alias to `input` so that queue job will detect it.
 After changing the alias, click save and go to the next part.

 In the Output menu, select Add output and select Blob storage.
 If you already made the Blob storage in the same resource group, then it will detect it automatically.
 If not, create the Blob storage service.
-Change the input alias to `output` so that queue job will detect it.
+Change the output alias to `output` so that queue job will detect it.
 After changing the alias, click save and go to the next part.

-In the Query tab, this is where it takes the imputed values from the IoT device, process it with a queue and store the new values in the blob storage.
+In the Query tab, this is where it takes the inputed values from the IoT device, process it with a queue and store the new values in the blob storage.
 Copy the content bellow and replace it with the default query:

 ```
 SELECT